The group ${\rm K}_1(\mS_n)$ of the algebra of one-sided inverses of a polynomial algebra: Introduction

-the iterated semi-direct product is a small part of the group $\mS_n^*$.
+the iterated semi-direct product being a small part of the group $\mS_n^*$.
 The key ingredients in finding the groups $G_n$, $\Inn (\mS_n)$ and $\mS_n^*$ (and their explicit generators) are the Fredholm operators and their indices, the current subgroups, and the ${\rm K}_1$-theory.
-This explains why it is possible to recover the group $\GL_\infty (\mS_{n-1})$ in $\mS_n^*$ (this is not straightforward), to find its explicit generators and to prove that
+This explains why it is possible to recover the group $\GL_\infty (\mS_{n-1})$ in $\mS_n^*$ (this is not straightforward), to find its explicit generators.
+We prove in Theorem \ref{16Apr10}, Lemma \ref{a16Apr10}, and (\ref{cn1det})) that